Hamilton Restraining Orders Attorney

 As you can tell, the process of filing a restraining order features numerous moving parts and it can be overwhelming and frightening.
 As mentioned, facing criminal charges for domestic violence can carry severe and potentially life-altering ramifications.
 This is why you need the experienced legal assistance of a trusted criminal defense lawyer in Hamilton Township to have your restraining order lifted.

-If you are in need of an attorney, look no further than Michele Finizio.
+If you are in need of a Hamilton Restraining Orders Attorney, look no further than Michele Finizio.
 She has dedicated her career to criminal law and understands that her clients are often facing serious allegations and charges that can be detrimental to their lives and future opportunities.
 She stands ready to fight for you.
 If you reside in Hamilton Township, or in another locality in New Jersey, Michele Finizio can help.
 She offers her clients facing criminal charges a free consultation.
 Contact her office today by using our online contact form.